The On-line Journal of Mary Esther Malloy

 To repeat, most epidurals go just fine, but families with epidurals may work with one or more of these challenges, to varying degrees.
 And of course an unmedicated labor does not guarantee zero challenge, it’s just that labor and breastfeeding are more likely to be straightforward.

 If you are looking to avoid or delay an epidural, get a doula!
 Oh my gosh!
 Get.
 A. Doula!
-I myself never gave birth with an epidural.
+As I mentioned, I myself never gave birth with an epidural and having a doula at each of my children’s birth was a game changer.
 The rhythm and ritual and feeling of safety I experienced with both my husband and my doula at my side for all three of my childrens’ births made a huge difference in my ability to go as deeply as I needed to meet the work as softly as I could.
 You might really think about working with midwives as well.
 Why?
 For them it is run-of-the-mill, not aberrant, to support moms through normal, physiologic birth.
-If you are hiring an OB who has only 5% of moms birthing without epidurals (and most of them second-timers), you are much more likely to end up with an epidural.
-Midwives will have anywhere from 70 to 97% of their families birth without epidurals, depending where they practice.
+If you are hiring an OB who has only 5% of moms birthing without epidurals (and most of them second-timers who walk in too late for an epidural), you are much more likely to end up with an epidural.
+Midwives will have anywhere from 70 to 96% of their families birth without epidurals, depending where they practice.

 Remember, your work is to meet each contraction, one at a time, with breath, as softly as you can, as best you can.
 You might read my article about one of my client’s labors.
 One breath birth.
 You can do this.